mtapiafdez/CU-Connect/README.md

 ## TODO:

-// Wednesday
+-   ( ) Self connect bug, styling, case insensitivity

--   ( ) error handling.
-See videos
+-   ( ) Order these and max on date.now for graduation year
 -   ( ) Pagination: Bootstrap 4 (Req.
 Events, Approve Events, Alumni Mgmt (search), Connect (search))
 -   ( ) Address try catch (postEventRequest example, & video)
     -   It Looks Like New Error Objects Don't Need To Be Created Since, They Are Already There.
 Just Next!
 Only Throw When I Create Them.